flaviovdf/flaviovdf.github.io/index.md

 ## **Flavio** **V**inicius **D**iniz de **Figueiredo**

-I am currently a Professor at the Federal University of Minas Gerais (UFMG), where I conduct research in data science and machine learning, with a particular focus on complex datasets related to human and social behavior.
+I am currently a Professor at [Computer Science Department at the Federal University of Minas Gerais (UFMG)](https://dcc.ufmg.br), where I conduct research in data science and machine learning, with a particular focus on complex datasets related to human, cultural and social datasets.

 My work bridges exploratory and hypothesis-driven data science with the development of novel machine learning models.
 I am especially interested in multi-modal data, including music, language/text, and networks, among others.